DavidGrey/game-theory_gunner/README.md

 The game continues until one player is shot or rage quits!

-*Tested on Ubuntu with Python 3.4 but should work fine on windows and with older versions of Python*
+*Tested on Ubuntu with Python 3.4 but should work fine on Windows and with older versions of Python*